lud4sec/QuickGuide/CyberresilienceGuide.md

 * Ooni: https://ooni.org/install/mobile
 Monitor network for censorship (not a discrete process, be careful).

-Finally, be aware about what you install, a lot of apps are not monitored and contains malware to spy on your communications.
+⚠️ Finally, be aware about what you install, a lot of apps are not monitored and contains malware to spy on your communications.

 For medium/advanced users, you could even compare the hash of the app with the expected one from the website:
 * Deadhash: https://codedead.com/software/deadhash/

+* Deleting files (or wiping your phone): https://f-droid.org/en/packages/us.spotco.extirpater/

 ### Panic button
 A tool that brings a panic button for your smartphone, and when triggered, it could delete some apps and files you judge too sensitive.
 * Ripple: https://guardianproject.info/apps/info.guardianproject.ripple/

+For Apple users, you can now consider the [Lockdown Mode](https://support.apple.com/en-us/HT212650).

 ### Physical security
 If you leave a place, and want to make sure nobody's snooping around, Haven can monitor microphone audio and camera video directly from a smartphone, and send the alert to a phone number and/or device.